 It also has the dual function of finishing raw fabric edges together with hemming.

-Even if you hadn’t heard of a coverstitch machine before, or wasn’t sure of what it was until now, chances are your wardrobe is full of clothing that was sewed with a coverstitch.
+Even if you hadn’t heard of a coverstitch machine before, or weren’t sure of what it was until now, chances are your wardrobe is full of clothing that was sewed with a coverstitch.

 In order to get a high-quality stretchy seam that will not tear, you first need to consider the quality of the sewing threads.
 From my own experience, I can say that both a serger and a coverstitch are rather sensitive to the types of threads being used.
 If you intend to sew with stretchy knit fabric, purchase a set of threads of three or four cones of the same type and color and preferably from one manufacturer.